 This family-friendly event is funded by The Duke Endowment.
 To attend, you must serve a church that is eligible to receive Duke Endowment grants.
 The list of Duke Endowment eligible churches was expanded in 2014, which has allowed additional pastors to participate in this event.

 In response to growing demand for this event and in an effort to include participants with a diverse array of experiences, we have implemented an application process that includes answering a few brief essay questions.
-Applications will be accepted until April 20, 2018.
-Those selected to attend will receive notification and be invited to register on April 25, 2018 and will have until May 11, 2018 to register; all others will be notified that they have been added to a waiting list.
+Applications will be accepted until April 20, 2019.
+Those selected to attend will receive notification and be invited to register on April 29, 2019 and will have until May 25, 2019 to register; all others will be notified that they have been added to a waiting list.
+If you are invited to register and fail to do so by May 25th, you will forfeit your spot to those on the waitlist.

 Participants who attend all sessions of the event will be emailed one continuing education unit at the conclusion of the event.